 Sometimes when you try to play a video file in a player like Windows Media Player, you might receive an error that the file cannot be played, or a codec is not installed on your system.
 In fact, a number of audio and video playback issues can often be caused by not having the correct codec installed on your computer, a problem with the installed codec, or even the wrong version installed.

-3. Codec Information Through Windows
+7. Codec Information Through Windows Media Player

-One way of checking is through any version of Windows Media Player although the button link is in rather a hidden away location.
-Open windows Media Player and if you don’t have a toolbar menu visible right click towards the top of the program to bring up the context menu.
-Go to Help -> About Windows Media Player, then click on the Technical Support Information link at the bottom.
-This will open a webpage that lists several bits of information including installed audio and video codecs.
+One way of checking without any additional software is through any version of Windows Media Player.
+Open Windows Media Player and if you don’t have a toolbar menu visible, right click towards the top of the program to bring up the context menu.
+Go to Help > “About Windows Media Player”, then click on the Technical Support Information link at the bottom.